wmutschl/matlab_openmp_tls_bug/README.md

 ```

 **Note**: Do NOT inherit `$CXXFLAGS`/`$LDFLAGS` as MATLAB's defaults contain macOS Clang-specific flags (`-fobjc-arc`) that GCC doesn't understand.

-Or use the provided `compile_mex.m` script which auto-detects GCC.

 ## Crash Logs